Juan de Oñate: Escanjaque people

 Jusepe probably led the Oñate party on the same route he had taken on the Umana and Leyba expedition six years earlier.
 They found an encampment of native people that Oñate called the Escanjaques.
 He estimated the population at more than 5,000 living in 600 houses.
 The Escanjaques lived in round houses as large as 90 ft in diameter and covered with tanned buffalo robes.
 They were hunters, according to Oñate, depending upon the buffalo for their subsistence and planting no crops.

-The Escanjaques told Oñate that Etzanoa, a large city of their enemies, the Rayado Indians, was located only about twenty miles away.
+The Escanjaques told Oñate that Etzanoa, a large city of their enemies the Rayado Indians, was located only about 20 mi away.
 It seems possible that the Escanjaques had gathered together in large numbers either out of fear of the Rayados or to undertake a war against them.
 They attempted to enlist the assistance of the Spanish and their firearms, alleging that the Rayados were responsible for the deaths of Humana and Leyva a few years before.

 The Escanjaques guided Oñate to a large river a few miles away and he became the first European to describe the tallgrass prairie.
 He spoke of fertile land, much better than that through which he had previously passed, and pastures "so good that in many places the grass was high enough to conceal a horse."
 He found and tasted a fruit of good flavor, possibly the pawpaw.